palkan/n_plus_one_control/README.md

 # We use the smallest possible but representative scale factors by default.
 self.default_scale_factors = [2, 3]

-# Print performed queries if true in case of failure
+# Print performed queries if true in the case of failure
 self.verbose = false

 # Ignore matching queries